-Next, you need to tell Android to tie your application into the Quick Search suggestion list.
-To do that. need you android:includeInGlobalSearch attribute to your searchable XML, setting it should You probably also consider adding to true.
+Next, you need to tell Android to tie your application into the Quick Search suggestion list. То do that. need add you to the Box android:includeInGlobalSearch attribute to your searchable XML, setting it should You probably also consider adding the to true.